imabby/katacoda-scenarios/docker-basics-images/step2a.md

+#### Short Overview
+A Docker image is like a snapshot of a Virtual Machine.

+#### Long Overview

-A Docker image includes everything needed to run the executable codea and is made up of multiple layers.
+A Docker image includes everything needed to run executable code and is made up of multiple layers.
 Each layer representing an instruction in the image’s Dockerfile.
 For example, the Dockerfile below would create three layers.
 The `FROM` statement creates a layer from the ubuntu image.
-The `COPY` line add files from your local machine and the `CMD` line specified what command to run inside the container.
+The `COPY` line add files from your local machine and the `CMD` line specifies what command to run inside the container.

 ```
 FROM ubuntu:latest